-If you’re a foreign investor looking at Croatia, you’re probably not just asking “How do I register a company?”
+If you’re a foreign investor, founder, or remote professional looking at company formation in Croatia, you’re probably not just asking “How do I register a company?”

 You’re asking bigger questions:

-Can this support residency or long-term plans in the EU?
+Can it support Croatian residency or long-term EU plans?

 In practice, company formation in Croatia usually means incorporating a Croatian legal entity, most commonly a limited company, through a formal court-based registration system.